gammu/gammu/docs/manual/gammu/index.rst

 In Nokia 3310, 3315 and 3330 these are named "Reminders" and have some limitations (depending on phone firmware version).

-.. option:: --deletecalendar start [stop]
+.. option:: deletecalendar start [stop]

     Deletes selected calendar entries in phone.

-.. option:: --getallcalendar
+.. option:: getallcalendar

     Retrieves all calendar entries from phone.

-.. option:: --getcalendar start [stop]
+.. option:: getcalendar start [stop]

     Retrieves selected calendar entries from phone.